ZQZHZ/MCT2T/README.md

-Codes for the Momordica charantia T2T Genome Sequencing project in 2023
+Codes for the Momordica charantia T2T Genome
 ===

 01.T2T Genome assembly and polishing